laredo77/Anomaly-Detection-WebApp/README.md

 >* Users can send HTTP Post request via any programming language.
 The request contains the algorithm they want to use and the contents of the csv files.
 The users will recive a JSON object containing the anomalies.

-You can also see our YouTube video at /!\ ADD YOUTUBE LINK /!\ in which we explain about the app.
+You can also see our YouTube video at https://www.youtube.com/watch?v=j63nNYKmACA in which we explain about the app.

 ### Dictionary
 Folders of the project